northeastern-rc/rc-public-documentation/docs/source/welcome/index.md

 gettinghelp
 maintenance
 ```
 Our high-performance computing (HPC) resources are available to the Northeastern University research community.
-The cluster is in the Massachusetts Green HPC Center (MGHPC) in Holyoke, MA.
-MGHPC is a 90,000 square food, 15-megawatt research computing and data center facility that houses computing resources for five institutions: Northeastern University, Boston University, Harvard University, the Massachusetts Institute of Technology (MIT), and the University of Massachesetts (UMass).
+The cluster is in the Massachusetts Green HPC Center (MGHPCC) in Holyoke, MA.
+MGHPCC is a 90,000 square food, 15-megawatt research computing and data center facility that houses computing resources for five institutions: Northeastern University, Boston University, Harvard University, the Massachusetts Institute of Technology (MIT), and the University of Massachesetts (UMass).

 :::{image} ../images/discovery.png
 :alt: cluster
 :class: bg-primary
-:width: 200px
+:width: 100px
 :align: center
 :::
 Research Computing at Northeastern Univeristy is committed to supporting cutting-edge research and innovation.
 This section overviews the services, resources, and guidance available to help you take full advantage of our High-Performance Computing (HPC) environment.